exercism/csharp/docs/INSTALLATION.md

 dotnet --version
 ```

-It the output is a version greater than or equal to `6.0.100`, the .NET SDK has been installed succesfully.
+If the output is a version greater than or equal to `6.0.100`, the .NET SDK has been installed succesfully.

 ## Using an IDE